 If you’re ever uncertain whether you’re talking to the correct person, ask if you can ring them back.
-If they say no you’re certainly not speaking to who you think you are.
+If they say no, hang up.
 Most companies will understand if you want to call them back due to security reasons and ringing them back is the best solution to finding out who you’re speaking to.
 Don’t redial the number on your phone, look up their number on their website, and go from there.

 7. Log out of websites when finished

 This one’s super important.
 However safe you may think you are being while browsing, we will always pose a risk of getting malware.
-Logging out of a website once you’re finished is a MUST.
-Do not save passwords on your browsers (Google etc have an option to “save password”) It is a better idea not to.
+Logging out of your computer and important web sites once you’re finished is a MUST.
+Do not save passwords on your browsers (Google etc have an option to “save password”).
+If you do and get malware all your passwords will be taken and you will need to reset them all.

-If you’re ever hacked and you have all of these passwords saved, you could potentially lose everything.
-You want to keep your risk as minimal as possible.
-If you think there is a chance someone has your password make sure you change it as soon as possible and turn on two-factor authentication if there is an option.
+If you think there is a chance someone has your password make sure you change it as soon as possible.
+Turn on two-factor authentication if there is an option.

 8. Use Two-Factor Authentication (2FA)

-At first, we used only one password for everything including social media accounts but that wasn’t good enough nowadays that’s why many people are now using 2FA.
+At first, we used only one password for everything including social media accounts but that wasn’t good enough nowadays that’s why many people are now using 2FA (Two factor authentication.
+Sometimes known as MFA – multi factor authentication).
 The 2FA adds a second method of identity verification to secure our accounts.

 First, the thing you know is your password, then something unique that you have.
 It can be your phone or your fingerprint.
 Attackers can’t access your account even if they have your password because they cannot have your fingerprint.